 The initial vendor Administrator user can log into IPP upon completing the provisioning process.
 Provisioning includes several e-mails from Treasury Department services, and the complete process may take several days.

-The initial administrative user will receive two e-mails from the Treasury Department user provisioning service and one e-mail from the IPP User Administrator.
-The first and second e-mail has the IPP log-in ID.
-The third e-mail, which is sent within 24 hours, will contain the password.
+The initial administrative user will receive two e-mails from STLS.firstname.lastname@example.org.
+The first e-mail provides the IPP login ID.
+The second e-mail, which is sent within 24 hours, will contain the password.

 The initial administrative user should set up other user accounts, including other administrators.
 At least two administrators is highly recommended.
 Then, administrators assign user permissions and contact the IPP Support group to set up their invoice upload map if.CSV format will be used.